 Yet since the start of my first period aged 12, when I began to struggle with irregularity and intense pain, up until about one month ago, neither of these particularly common gynaecological issues were suggested to me or explored.
 That’s almost ten years of worry, discomfort, pain and embarrassment I felt lumbered with; all ignored by medical professionals.

-I recently decided I had enough and took myself to the GP in an attempt to get an explanation for what I was struggling with and to receive some sort of diagnosis.
+I recently decided I had had enough and took myself to the GP in an attempt to get an explanation for what I was struggling with and to receive some sort of diagnosis.
 When I was about 16 my mum did take me to the doctor, suggesting that I had PCOS because my periods were so irregular.
 The male GP turned to me and said he didn’t want to diagnose me with anything and the periods would probably settle down.
 In short – I was being a hysterical woman and I should just calm down.
 I left the consultation room feeling embarrassed and ignored.
 So when I tried again I was determined that such a situation would not repeat itself.
 Only it did.

 I specifically asked for a female doctor, hoping she might be more open.
-I explained my symptoms which included irregular periods, pain during sex and heavy period pain.
+I explained my symptoms which included irregular periods, pain during sex and intense period pain.
 She nodded away, making notes and then said “well, sometimes sex can be a bit uncomfortable if you’re not relaxed, are you having sex with a long term partner?”
 I was furious.
 The word I had used was ‘pain’, not ‘discomfort’.
 I was once again not being listened to and being treated as a silly little woman.
 I tried again – eventually, the GP sighed and I was reluctantly given an appointment for a particularly invasive check up, later followed by a hospital ultrasound scan and blood tests.
 At every single appointment I was asked to clarify my symptoms and not once did anyone mirror the adjectives I was using.

 At every single appointment I was asked to clarify my symptoms and not once did anyone mirror the adjectives I was using.